cms-gem-daq-project/sw_utils/v3ElectronicsUserGuide.md

 An example of a successful recovery is illustrated in this [elog entry](http://cmsonline.cern.ch/cms-elog/1060543).

+Note that if you are calling this after the card has been rebooted or power cycled you should ensure the `texas` account is not the owner of the `rpcsvc` service.
+You might have to login as the `texas` account and issue `killall rpcsvc` then logout and login under the `gemuser` account to issue the recover command.

 ### To Update OH FW on CTP7

 The following requires knowledge of the `root` password of the CTP7.
 If you do not know the `root` password you should not be executing this procedure.
 Please call the sysadmin of your test stand and ask to have this done for you.